wpswings/woo-refund-and-exchange-lite/readme.txt

 **8.** Allows your customers to send their product-related queries along with multimedia files and approach you to take relevant action for the same.

+**9.** SMS Notifications for Customers & Merchants allows them to stay updated.
+Merchants will receive notifications when a customer makes refund or exchange requests, and customers will be notified when their refund or exchange requests are accepted.

 == TAKE ADVANTAGE OF THE EXCLUSIVE FEATURES OF THE WOOCOMMERCE EXCHANGE PREMIUM PLUGIN ==